Vokerlee/cmm-lang-asm/README.md

 The aim of this part of CMM pack is to convert tree into CMM program.

-## CMM Backend
+## CMM Backend && LLVM IR generation

 CMM Backend converts tree-file into `VASM (Vokerlee assembler)` file (part of `nCPU` project), description of which you [can read here](https://github.com/Vokerlee/Compiler-technologies/tree/master/nCPU).

 To know in more detail how to work with `VASM` and compile `.vasm` programs you [can read here](https://github.com/Vokerlee/Compiler-technologies/tree/master/nCPU).

+Also tree-file can be transformed into `LLVM IR` instead of `VASM` file.

 ## CMM Compilation && Usage